This post may contain affiliate links. For more information, please see our affiliate policy.

 You can also make the dough ahead of time and freeze the raw dough.
 Homemade cookie dough can be safely stored in the refrigerator for 3-4 days if kept tightly wrapped.

 For longer storage, wrap and seal in plastic wrap, then place in freezer bags.
 Place in freezer for up to 3-6 months.
 Then you can thaw the dough when you need it and have freshly baked blossom cookies.

 Store Peanut Butter Blossoms in an airtight container at room temperature for up to 3 days.
 They don’t need to be refrigerated, and can even be overnighted to friends and family.

-- Reduce heat to low and add peanut butter, shortening, egg, milk, and vanilla until stiff dough forms.
-Shape dough into 1-inch balls and roll in sugar and place on prepared baking sheets 2 inches apart.
+- Reduce speed to low and add peanut butter, shortening, egg, milk, and vanilla until stiff dough forms.
+Shape dough into 1-inch balls, roll in sugar, and place on prepared baking sheets 2 inches apart.

 - Bake until golden brown, about 10 to 12 minutes, rotating baking sheets after 5 minutes.
 Remove from oven and immediately press 1 Hershey's® Kiss into the top of each cookie so the cookies crack around the edges.
 Cool completely on wire racks.

 Meggan Hill is a classically-trained chef and professional writer.
 Her meticulously-tested recipes and detailed tutorials bring confidence and success to home cooks everywhere.
 Meggan has been featured on NPR, HuffPost, FoxNews, LA Times, and more.